 - Statistics & Research

-Food Hygiene Rating (Wales) Bill
+Food Hygiene Rating (Wales) Act 2013

-The Food Hygiene Rating (Wales) Bill will make it compulsory for food businesses in Wales to display information on their hygiene standards (their food hygiene rating) in a position where it can easily be seen by customers.
+The Act makes it compulsory for food businesses to display their food hygiene rating where it can easily be seen by customers.